-Property division is quite often the most difficult process of divorce, especially when children are not present and child custody is not an issue.
-Property that may be divided includes the home, cars, boats, furniture, real estate, retirement savings, investments, earned income, and more.
+Property division is quite often the most difficult process of divorce, especially when child custody is not an issue.
+Property that may be divided includes the spouses’ home, cars, boats, furniture, real estate, retirement savings, investments, earned income, and more.
 While New York courts do not necessarily divide property equally or evenly, the court seeks to make an equitable division.

 A divorce attorney at The Colwell Law Group, PLLC can help you understand what to expect when it comes to property division, as well as the exceptions and characterizations of your assets.
 Contact our Albany property division lawyers today to learn more about our services.